 A Community of Believers

-If you are not sure about this "Jesus" thing, or if you have questions about life and faith, we invite you to come and join us.
-If you are seeking answers then there is a special place for you at Berea Christian Church.
+We invite you to come and join us.
+There is a special place for you at Berea Christian Church.

 We must be baptized.
 Baptism in the New Testament is always by immersion in water.
 It was commanded by Jesus and the apostles and practiced by them.
 It is valueless if not preceded by faith and repentance.
 Baptism is related to a changed position.
 Through baptism we unite with Jesus in his death and in his resurrection.
-Romans 3:3-7
+(Romans 6:3-4)